Italian style chicken cutlets

 • Source good shrimp.

 • Don’t overcook the shrimp!
 Shrimp come in different sizes so 8 minutes is a guide.
-Adjust accordingly and remove from oven when just cooked through.
+Adjust accordingly based on size and remove from oven when just cooked through.

 • Don’t underestimate the importance of a good cocktail sauce.
 Serve with extra horseradish on the side for those who like it spicy.